Protection of personal data and privacy

 - automated medical data banks (1981).

-- Declaration of the Committee of Ministers on Risks to Fundamental Rights stemming from Digital Tracking and other Surveillance Technologies.
+In 2013 the Committee of Ministers adopted a Declaration on Risks to Fundamental Rights stemming from Digital Tracking and other Surveillance Technologies.

-- In 2007 the Council of Europe launched “Data Protection Day”, which is celebrated every year globally on 28 January to raise awareness of data protection issues.
+In 2007 the Council of Europe launched "Data Protection Day", which is celebrated every year globally on 28 January – the date on which the data protection convention was opened for signature - in order to raise awareness of data protection issues.